 Although they may not be living in a fancy home or a rich neighborhood when they first immigrate over, those living conditions are still better than the ones they came from.

 This is why they rarely complain about life because there really is nothing to be sad about.
 In their eyes, life is truly good.
-They have a roof over their head and their kids are getting a great education.
+They have a roof over their heads, and their kids are getting a great education.

 What other traits do you think make immigrants successful?